-Student Laboratory at Legacy Emanuel Hospital
+Simulation Laboratory at Legacy Good Samaritan Hospital

 The Clinical Laboratory

 During the second year of the Program, a variety of affiliate laboratories provide the training required for the Clinical Lab Practice component of our program.
 Within these laboratories there is never more than one student per one clinical instructor in any given department.
 Students are supervised while they continue to learn procedures and instrumentation and apply knowledge to practice.

 Each student rotates through key areas of the clinical laboratory including blood bank, chemistry, hematology, phlebotomy and microbiology.
-During fall, winter and spring terms of the second year, each student is scheduled for an average of 16-20 hours per week in a clinical setting.

-During the summer term of the second year, students attend clinical practice for 36-40 hours each week for 10 weeks.
-The last few weeks of summer term is spent in an area of special interest.
-The location of this final rotation is based on student and Clinical Coordinator discussion about student achievement throughout the Program and ultimate student career goals.
+During the last two terms of the program, each student is scheduled for an average of 32 hours per week in a clinical setting with the last few weeks spent in an area of special interest.
+Rotation clinical sites will be assigned by the Clinical Coordinator based on site availability.
+The location of the final rotation is based on student and Clinical Coordinator discussion about student achievement throughout the Program and ultimate student career goals.
 This experience is designed to provide students with the opportunity to apply what they have learned throughout the year, and to further enhance practical clinical experience and develop professionalism.
 Although it is not a guarantee of employment, this final rotation often results in a job for the student.
 It also may provide networking opportunities for future employment.